I don’t know what to major in. Who can help me figure it out?

-I don’t know who my advisor is and what they do!
+Who is my faculty advisor is and what do they do?

 You’ve been assigned an advisor based on your major and the classes you’re enrolled in this semester.
 You should know where your advisor’s office is located, as you’ll want to meet with him or her from time to time.
 S/He will explain the curriculum to you, sign any forms you need (like a course withdrawal form), and answer questions about the College.
 You can feel free to go to your advisor to chat about what college life is like, what you see yourself doing when you graduate, and how you can best get there.

 What’s an LAS course and why do I have to take one?

 LAS stands for “Liberals Arts and Sciences”.
 These are the courses that will give you a well-rounded education and give you the critical thinking skills you’ll need to be successful when you graduate.
 Along with College Writing I and II, you’ll take a Math course, and one course from each of the seven LAS categories.
 Each one has a different theme.
 For instance, LAS 1 courses are “On Being Human”.
 There’s a selection of courses under that heading, such as “Families Across Cultures” and “Food in World History”, among many others, so you will have choices within that category.
 You should take one LAS each semester.

 Electives are courses that are not required for your major, nor are they LAS courses.
 You’re taking them to learn more about a subject that interests you, or explore a possible major or minor.
 Approximately one-third of your 120 credits needed to graduate will be your LAS classes, another one-third will be classes for your major, and the final one-third will be electives and/or classes to fulfill a minor.
 These percentages vary depending upon your major.